matkoniecz/UnNetHackPlus/Home.md

 Plans for UnNetHackPlus
 * reduce magic lamp frequency
 * gold <-> trap detection
+* Ixoth will have reflection from the Magic Mirror, so there's no point in using attack wands or spells.
+In vanilla, he will have magic resistance instead of reflection, so those items and abilities might actually be worthwhile.
 * yellow dragon scale mail provides immunity to stunning and confusio
 * intrinsic_possible fully_identify_obj
 * [[encyclopedia]]